 - Broccoli and cauliflower yield on the average 5-6 tons per acre, whereas cabbage can yield 16 tons

-Global production of cabbages and other brassicas for 2018 was estimated at 70.15 Million Metric Tons.
+Global production of cabbages and other brassicas for 2020 was estimated at 89.1 Million Metric Tons.
+Around the year 2000, production of vegetable brassicas increased 34% to 91.1 tonnes, but has since decreased to current production.
 For the US, 78% of the nation’s total cabbage (fresh market and processing) is produced in five states, California, Wisconsin, New York, Florida, and Texas.
 45% of US cabbage production is processed into cole slaw.
 Because cole crops require refrigeration after harvest and stay fresh for about 2 weeks on the average, exports are limited, approximately 7.6 percent of cabbage production was exported in 2016.
 The demand for fresh cole crops is tied directly to their high nutritional value relative to calories.
 Over the last 35 years, per person consumption of fresh broccoli has increased by five times.
 About 90% of the nation’s supply of cauliflower is grown in California.
 Cauliflower can last up to 21 days under proper conditions, and a substantial percentage of the crop is exported in any given year.
 Cauliflower is very heat-sensitive when growing, and does not do well under high hoop.
 Cauliflower is a higher value crop, mainly due to the extra labor required for harvesting and packaging, most of it done by hand.

 Cole crops are very sensitive to temperature, over 80 degrees can limit growth.
 Low moisture, soil nitrogen or micronutrient levels can lead to buttoning, where the head forms early resulting in leaves that aren’t large enough to nourish the curd to marketable size.
 Some crops can be susceptible to bolting, forming flowers and seeds early, after which the plants are not marketable.
 Because roots are close to the surface and spread rapidly, cultivation to control weeds has to be very shallow, and is recommended only for young plants.
 Proper irrigation is crucial right after transplant, and before head initiation to produce full dense heads.
 Moisture stress can cause tough stalks in broccoli, and tip burn in broccoli, cabbage and cauliflower.